DavidArakelyan/agenthub/services/orchestrator/README.md

    - Model: `gpt-4.1`
    - Temperature: 0.7

+### Content Generation and Saving

+The service includes a sophisticated content saving mechanism that:

+1. **Extracts Pure Content** - Ensures that only the actual generated content (code, document) is stored, without explanatory text or comments
+2. **Detects File Types** - Analyzes content patterns to determine the appropriate file type:
+   - For code: Examines syntax patterns, markers, imports, and language hints
+   - For documents: Detects format based on structure and content
+3. **Sets Proper File Extensions** - Intelligently assigns the correct file extension:
+   - C/C++ code is saved with .c or .cpp extensions
+   - Python code with .py
+   - Markdown with .md
+   - And others based on content analysis
+4. **Handles Multiple Formats** - Supports various programming languages and document formats

 ### Service Configuration
 - `ENVIRONMENT`: Service environment (default: "development")
 - `DEBUG`: Debug mode flag (default: false)